 - Respect the trail.
 Leave the wilderness as you found it, don’t break branches or cause damage.
 If out with a dog, keep them on a leash and pick up and properly dispose of their waste.

 - Share the trail.
 Trails are shared by hikers, trail runners, mountain bikers, and wildlife alike.
 Respect other users and yield the right of way to ensure safety.
 Use extra caution and ride responsibly when cycling.
 Travel at safe and controllable speeds, ride slowly down hills, and use caution on sharp turns and busy trails.
 Cyclists can quickly and quietly startle wildlife.
 Keep children within one arm’s reach on and around ice.

 About Taber Trail 77

 The MD of Taber Coulee trail system was developed by a group of community volunteers dedicated to building and maintaining a sustainable trail system for residents and visitors of all ages to use and enjoy, and to promote physical and mental well-being within the community.
-To learn more about Taber Trail 77, visit their Facebook page here.
+To learn more about Taber Trail 77, visit their website here.

 Visiting Rattlesnake Country

 The MD of Taber would like to remind visitors that southern Alberta coulees and grasslands are rattlesnake country.
 Take a few simple precautions to prevent unexpected encounters.